trizzle21/Focusly/README.md

 ```
 node src/server.js
 ```
 will initialize and run the server.
+I personally use nodemon (it makes everything waaay easier)

 Requires a spotify_secrets.json file in order work.